offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * Fragment_SEQs are for both strands (strand of double-stranded DNA a fragment_SEQ's from isn't known).
  * Fragment_SEQs may be missing (sequencer didn't capture it).
- * Fragment_SEQs may have incorrect occurrence counts (sequencer captured it too many/few times).
+ * Fragment_SEQs may have inconsistent coverage_SEQ (sequencer captured it too many/few times).
+ * Fragment_SEQs may be repeated (regions of the genome may repeat).
  * Fragment_SEQs may have errors (sequencer produced sequencing errors).
- * Fragment_SEQs may be stitch-able in more than one way (multiple guesses).
+ * Fragment_SEQs may be stitch-able in more than one way (multiple genome reconstruction guesses).
  * Fragment_SEQs may take a long time to stitch (computationally intensive).

 These complications result in graphs that are too tangled, disconnected, etc...
-As such, the best someone can do is to pull out the contigs in the graph: unambiguous stretches of contiguous DNA.
+As such, the best someone can do is to pull out the contigs in the graph: unambiguous stretches of DNA.

 **ALGORITHM**: